jahilldev/minimal-analytics/packages/ga4/README.md

 track({ type: 'user_signup', event: { 'epn.user_id': 12345, 'ep.user_name': 'John', });
 ```

-**Note**: It's generally best pratice (or advised) to prefix any `event` properties with `ep.` or `epn.` to ensure there are no future conflicts with official GA4 parameters.
+**Note**: It's generally best practice (or advised) to prefix any `event` properties with `ep.` or `epn.` to ensure there are no future conflicts with official GA4 parameters.
 If you require GA4 to parse a parameter as a number, use the prefix `epn.`, if not, use `ep.` at the start of your object key.

 ## Onload